olus2000/YSL-Forth/glossary.rst

 --------------------------------------------------------------------------------
                                   Combinators
 --------------------------------------------------------------------------------

+``{`` : ( -- orig ) comp: ( -- xt ) : immediate : YSL
+    Compile code that will push the execution token of a following quotation and jump over it.
+Compile the runtime semantics to execute the quotation body at the execution token.
+Leave the data about incomplete jump on the stack.

+``}`` : ( orig -- ) : immediate

 ``evaluate`` : ( x*i addr n -- x*j ) : standard
     Save parsing state and switch it to parsing the string at *addr* with length